ShareHouse

 WHAT ALUMNI SAY

-On YellowPages.com, the two individuals who submitted reviews of ShareHouse both provided ratings of one out of five stars.[1]
+On YellowPages.com, the two individuals who reviewed ShareHouse both gave ratings of one out of five stars.
 “I came out using more, than when I went.
 It’s difficult to better yourself in such a toxic environment, full of a racist staff,” Bruce, one of the reviewers, wrote.
-The facility fared better on Facebook, where it received an average rating of 4.5 out of five stars, based on reviews from 21 users.[2]
+On Facebook, the facility received an average rating of 4.5 out of five stars, based on reviews from 21 users.
 (Note that the facility’s page manager has the option to vet all user reviews.)

 WHAT FRIENDS & FAMILY SAY

-L.F., the one Best-rehabs.com reviewer who identified herself as the loved one of a client, provided the facility with a mixed review.
-While L.F. gave the center’s treatment effectiveness four out of five stars, she indicated that her husband did not benefit from his time at ShareHouse.
-“My husband was ‘forced’ to go to treatment by the court.
-Until someone wants to quit drinking, even the best of the best isn’t going to work,” she wrote.
+L.F., the one Best-rehabs.com reviewer who identified herself as the loved one of a client, gave the facility a mixed review.
+She gave the center’s treatment effectiveness four out of five stars but indicated that her husband did not benefit from his time at ShareHouse.
+She wrote, “My husband was ‘forced’ to go to treatment by the court.
+Until someone wants to quit drinking, even the best of the best isn’t going to work.”

 FINANCING

 ShareHouse’s outpatient treatment fees range from $100 for a one-hour individual session to $550 for a four-hour group session.
-Depending on the level of care, the price for one day of residential treatment ranges from $450 to $900.
+The price for one day of residential treatment ranges from $450 to $900 depending on the level of care.
 The center accepts both public and private insurance.

 ShareHouse Reviews